kesgokul/StudySurf/Readme.md

 4. Dashboards
 5. Creating states for teacher and student profiles. // single state for now ✅

-6. How to implement different dash Navigation
+6. How to implement different dash Navigation ✅
-7. Post teacher data to api from ClassSelect or classSuccess page.
+7. Post data to api from ClassSelect or classSuccess page.
+8. Create a "not Logged In" page and use that in all pages instead of navigating straight back to "/login" because Arcanca sLoggedIn takes time.

 =================================================
 Problem with pdf viewer installation